frosenberg/frosenberg.github.com/_posts/2014-08-14-docker-boot2docker-and-dns-resolution-of-containers.md

 ### 2. DNS for Docker
-Now that we are able to ping docker containers seamlessly from our Mac, it would be great to have DNS names automatically registred whenever a docker container comes up.
+Now that we are able to ping docker containers seamlessly from our Mac, it would be great to have DNS names automatically registered whenever a docker container comes up.
 There are two related projects out there called SkyDock and SkyDNS that fill this gap.
 Setting them up is fairly easy.
 I won't go into the details of the project and the internals because [Michael Crosby](http://crosbymichael.com/), the founder of the project does a much better job.